jonathan-arevalo/Data-Analysis-Portfolio/README.md

-# Data-Analisys-Portfolio
+# Data-Analysis-Portfolio
-Projects related to data analysis - big data to understand and show my capacities.
+Projects related to data analysis-big data to understand workflow and show my capacities.